Kickstarting Newport Works

 Date: 1 March 2018

-Song Eng, a Professional Diploma in Architecture (RIBA2) graduate, has launched a Kickstarter campaign for his business, Newport Works, which was developed through the London Met’s Big Idea Challenge.
+Song Eng, a Professional Diploma in Architecture (RIBA2) (now Architecture RIBA 2 MArch) graduate, has launched a Kickstarter campaign for his business, Newport Works, which was developed through the London Met’s Big Idea Challenge.

 Song, who won the Big Idea Challenge in 2017, launched Newport Works, a creative design company that has developed a stylish new carry case, a cross between a studio bag and a folio, that provides artists and architects with an all-in-one solution which is both easy to carry and protects the work inside.